kokhouser/NAPOD/README.md

 ![](https://raw.githubusercontent.com/kokhouser/NAPOD/master/screenshot.png?token=ADvdVXEXpNKXEe7VNky8uRRBcipncU83ks5Vwg3NwA%3D%3D)

+#FEATURES
+- Current picture of the day will be loaded upon starting the app.
+- Swipe right to obtain a random picture from sometime in the past year.
+- Download the pictures, and set them as your device's wallpaper.

 #TODO
 - Add ability to track pictures across multiple days instead of doing it randomly (limited by NASA's API).
 - Add some form of gallery view.